 Disclaimer: 76% of retail CFD accounts lose money when trading with this provider.

 You can also check the full list of Robo-advisors available in the UK and other European countries.
-It is important to note that none of the Robo-advisors mentioned above provides you with human financial advisors.
-The customer support is there for you but only for the technical issues.
+It is important to note that most of the Robo-advisors mentioned above provide you with human, financial advisors.
+The customer support is there for you but only for technical issues.
 It does not give you actual advice on how to manage your savings.
 We believe that’s quite acceptable given the nature of a Robo-advisor in the first place, which is to automate your investments as much as possible and let you enjoy your time in other personal activities.